 In 1977, Piersall began a long career as a broadcaster for the Chicago White Sox, working beside Harry Caray.
 Theirs was a very productive and popular pairing, but Piersall continually got in hot water with the team for his criticisms of the White Sox players and for his off-color commentary.
 When told that Mary Frances Veeck, the wife of White Sox owner Bill Veeck, disliked some of his comments, Piersall said, “Mrs. Veeck is a colossal bore.
 She ought to stay in the kitchen where she belongs.”
 In response, the Chicago Sun-Times ran a poll asking if Piersall should be fired.
 Instead he received overwhelming support and kept his job.
 Bill Veeck himself, aware of Piersall’s popularity, kept silent.

 Piersall married his third wife, Jan, in 1982.
 In 1985 he began a long run with a drive-time talk show in Chicago, which he supplemented with a job as an outfield instructor for the Cubs.
 In 2000, he told an interviewer that he was a millionaire, a testament to clean living (ne never smoked, drank, or socialized much) and frugality.
 Piersall loved baseball, loved to fish, and loved to talk.
-In 2009, he was still doing the occasional radio show and making public appearances.
-He and Jan still lived in Chicago.
+Into his 80s, living in Chicago with Jan, he was still doing the occasional radio show and making public appearances.

 For this story I relied heavily on Piersall’s two autobiographies: Fear Strikes Out with Al Hirshberg (Atlantic, Little, Brown, 1955) and The Truth Hurts with Richard Wittingham (Contemporary, 1985).
 In addition, I utilized an extensive collection of newspapers and magazines from throughout his career, some from his Hall of Fame clipping file and others from ProQuest Historical Newspapers online.
 The important citations are in the end notes.